 Start a spreadsheet and measure the reach of all of your social media channels each month.
 Combine this number together for your total social media reach.
 Express this as a percentage and you’ll know how fast your reach is growing on social media.

 Over time, you’ll see what channels grow and if any of them stagnate.
 This data helps you determine strategy and where to prioritize resources toward social media.

 Another important KPI for measuring success is Audience Engagement.

 It’s a simple formula that can be quite effective in judging what works with your audience and what does not.

 Audience Engagement =

-Size of Audience Reached / Number of Engagements With an Update
+Size of Audience Reached / Number of Engagements with an Update

 The “size of audience reached” might be your total number of followers on Twitter or it might be your “reach” as shown in the insights area of a Facebook Page.
 The number of engagements includes all the likes, retweets, comments or other visible actions taken by your audience with a single post.

-One of the easiest analytics from that program involves using an ow.ly link shortner.
-That link shortner will tell you the number of clicks your social media update garnered.
+One of the easiest analytics from that program involves using an ow.ly link-shortner.
+That link-shortner will tell you the number of clicks your social media update garnered.

 Use this information to become better and report to others in your department the successes you are seeing with certain types of content.
-Do more of content and do less of the kind that doesn’t resonate with your audience.
+Do more of the successful content and do less of the kind that doesn’t resonate with your audience.